dotnet/designs/accepted/2023/wasm-browser-threads.md

 - startup is slower because creation of WebWorker instances is slow
 - VFS access is slow because it's dispatched to UI thread
 - console output is slow because it's POSIX stream is dispatched to UI thread, call per `put_char`
+- any VFS access is slow because it dispatched to UI thread

 ## Spin-waiting in JS
 - if we want to keep synchronous JS APIs to work on UI thread, we have to spin-wait